 HOW: to watch The Bothy Project?

-GET: the new BMC women's clothing
+GET: BMC women's clothing

 Inspirational explorer Becky Coles models the latest in climbing fashion.
 Photo: Pete Burnside

-We've also teamed up with Tessa Lyons to create a brand-new range of BMC women's clothing with a unique Camdala design.
+We've also teamed up with Tessa Lyons to create a range of BMC women's clothing with a unique Camdala design.
 Visit our shop to see the new Camdala tees and vests and Camdala hoodies and jumpers.

 WATCH: The Bothy Project trailer on BMC TV